 |At the China I/II stage (not shown in the table), the test was ECE R-49 or the Chinese 9-mode.|

-The following provisions apply to emissions of ammonia and nitrogen dioxide:
+The following provisions apply to emissions of nitrogen dioxide and ammonia:

 - NO2 requirements: OEMs are required to report tailpipe NO2 concentration and NO2 increase level if an oxidation catalyst-based aftertreatment system is used, such as DOC, POC, DPF or NAC.

 - NH3 slip limit: No limit for China IV.
-For China V, NH3 slip limit is 25 ppm (peak) and 10 ppm (cycle average).
+For China V and later, as shown in Table 2.